zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 strategy will only be active for requests with an `Authorization` HTTP header.
 The `authenticate!` method decrypts the JWT, and finds the corresponding user.
-The result is that without any mess in the application code, we end up with a `current_user` just like you're used to any time a request with a valid JWT comes in.
+The result is that without any mess in the application code, we end up with a `current_user`, just like you're used to, any time a request with a valid JWT comes in.

 To support cross-site requests, I used Rack CORS.
 This enabled the front-end to